stevob14/passivecash/index.md

 ### Savings Bonds

 If you are looking for a safe place to protect your cash from inflation, I savings bonds are a great option.
 I bonds pay a fixed rate of interest that changes with inflation.
 You can find more information on I bonds at [TreasuryDirect](https://www.treasurydirect.gov/savings-bonds/i-bonds/).

+### Treasury Bills

+Treasury Bills(T-Bills) are U.S. goverment securities that can be purchased through either a broker/bank or directly from [TreasuryDirect](https://www.treasurydirect.gov/marketable-securities/treasury-bills/).
+From my understanding, you are essentially loaning money to the government that they then use to fund public projects.
+The government promises to pay you back your loan plus interest earned.
+T-Bills are backed by the U.S. government.
+Interest is payed upon maturity and unlike CDs, interest is tax exempt from state and local income taxes.
+During a recession, T-Bills are a safe option for parking your cash.

 ### Earn Interest on Crypto